hitony7/SENG300-Project/README.md

 ### Editing

-We will be doing most of our work in the src file in this project
+We will be doing most of our work in the src file in this project.